 POMBILITI (cipaglucosidase alfa-atga) by Amicus Therapeutics is (also known as glycogen storage disease type ii, acid maltase deficiency, and glycogenosis type ii) is an inherited disorder of glycogen metabolism caused by a deficiency of lysosomal acid alpha‑glucosidase (gaa) that degrades glycogen to glucose in the lysosome.
-Approved for pompe disease, glycogen storage disease type ii.
 First approved in 2023.

-POMBILITI (cipaglucosidase alfa-atga) is a recombinant lysosomal enzyme replacement therapy for Pompe disease (glycogen storage disease type II), a rare inherited disorder caused by deficiency of acid alpha-glucosidase (GAA).
-The drug provides exogenous GAA that degrades accumulated glycogen in lysosomes, with a unique bis-M6P targeting mechanism that enables high-affinity cellular uptake and lysosomal delivery; miglustat co-administration stabilizes the enzyme in circulation.
+POMBILITI (cipaglucosidase alfa-atga) is an enzyme replacement therapy for Pompe disease (glycogen storage disease type II), a rare lysosomal disorder caused by deficiency of acid alpha-glucosidase (GAA).
+The drug provides an exogenous source of GAA that is transported into lysosomes via M6P receptor-mediated endocytosis, where it degrades accumulated glycogen.
+Miglustat co-administered with cipaglucosidase stabilizes the enzyme in circulation, enhancing efficacy.

 (also known as glycogen storage disease type II, acid maltase deficiency, and glycogenosis type II) is an inherited disorder of glycogen metabolism caused by a deficiency of lysosomal acid alpha‑glucosidase (GAA) that degrades glycogen to glucose in the lysosome.
 GAA deficiency results in…